Shadow poles in a coupled-channel problem calculated with Berggren basis: Introduction

 \section{Introduction}

-The physics of coupled-channel (CC) models spans many research areas, ranging from traditional nuclear physics \cite{atk1,atk2,tho09} to atomic physics \cite{mar04,nyg06}, to chiral perturbation theory combined with multichannel approach \cite{cie13,dot13}, and to hypernuclei physics \cite{miy99}.
+The physics of coupled-channel (CC) models spans many research areas, ranging from traditional nuclear physics \cite{atk1,atk2,tho09} to atomic physics \cite{mar04,nyg06}.
+It may be extended to chiral perturbation theory combined with a multichannel approach \cite{cie13,dot13-a,dot13-b}, and to hypernuclear physics \cite{miy99}.

-As in the scattering theory in general, also in scattering CC models the exploitation of the analytic properties of the S-matrix is a basic tool in describing the scattering processes \cite{ede66}.
+As in scattering theory in general, in scattering CC models the exploitation of the analytic properties of the S-matrix is a basic tool in describing the scattering processes \cite{ede66}.
 The S-matrix as a function of energy is analytic over a Riemann surface of many sheets \cite{bad82,gra00,gra03}.
 The analytic continuation of the physical S-matrix may have poles on the unphysical sheets.
-These poles correspond to the eigenvalues of the Scr\"odinger equation with various special boundary conditions.
+These poles correspond to the eigenvalues of the Hamiltonian with various special boundary conditions.
 The eigenfunctions belonging to these generalized eigenvalues are referred as resonance/virtual states of the system.
-On the physical sheet the eigenfunctions are asymptotically decreasing i.e. they are bound states.
-The asymptotic form of the resonance/virtual states are not bounded.
+On the physical sheet the eigenfunctions are asymptotically decreasing, i.e., they are bound states.
+The asymptotic forms of the resonance/virtual states are not bounded.
 In the following the term resonant state will be used for all discrete (bound, resonance and virtual) states.

-The main question in CC scattering model is how the S-matrix poles affect the scattering observables.
+The main question in a CC scattering model is how the S-matrix poles affect the scattering observables.
 Obviously, they are affected by poles closest to the physical region.
-However, it has been recognized long ago that poles far from the physical regions (so called shadow poles) may have large effects on observables \cite{ede64,fra64}.
-This phenomena occurs in atomic \cite{dij08,rak06,pot88}, nuclear \cite{hal87,csot93,pea89} and particle physics \cite{mor87}.
-The effect of the shadow poles was studied also for confined two dimensional electron gas \cite{cat07}.
+However, it was recognized long ago that poles far from the physical regions (so called shadow poles) may have large effects on observables \cite{ede64,fra64}.
+This phenomenon occurs in atomic \cite{dij08,rak06,pot88-a,pot88-b}, nuclear \cite{hal87-a,hal87-b,csot93,pea89} and particle physics \cite{mor87-a,mor87-b,mor87-c} as well.
+The effect of the shadow poles was also studied for two-dimensional confined electron gas \cite{cat07}.